One Hundred Dads project

 “There was a huge deficit in programs that supported dads in the very early years.
 Responding to research, Tweddle set about doing something about it.”

-In 2016/17 fifty-nine dads from 17 suburbs across Melbourne’s west took part in a new after hours parenting program called ‘Working Out Dads’ developed by men’s group-work academic Andrew King and Tweddle and partially funded by Wyndham City Council and North Western Melbourne PHN.
+In 2016/17 fifty-seven dads from 17 suburbs across Melbourne’s west took part in a new after hours parenting program called ‘Working Out Dads’ developed by men’s group-work academic Andrew King and Tweddle and partially funded by Wyndham City Council and North Western Melbourne PHN.

 ‘Working Out Dads’ is a 6 week, therapeutic after hours program for dads of 0-4 aged children.
 The program combines one hour of facilitated discussion and a 30 minute workout for ten dads.
 The program includes pre and post mental health and parenting confidence evaluation, hand-outs, weekly text messages, online resources, confidentiality and friendship.
 The groups were held in non-stigmatizing fitness centres.